nishlumi/microstudio-library-gameui/reference.md

 ---

 ### `TYPELIST`
 An object that defines the types of UI elements.
-Each UI type is assigned a numerical value.
+Each UI type is assigned a number.

 | UI Type          | Value |
 | :--------------- | :-- |